slazav/graphene/Readme.md

 The "extended name" used in get_* commands have the following format:
 `<name>[:<column>]` or `<name>[:f<filter>]`

-`<column>` is a column number (0,1,..), if it exists, then only this column is shown.
+If `:<column>` suffix is used with a column number 0,1,2... then only the specified column is shown.
 If a certain column is requested but data array is not long enough, a "NaN" value is returned.
-Columns are ignored for text data.
+Columns are ignored for text databases.

-`<filter>` is a filter number (1..15), if it exists data will be processed by the filter (see below).
+If `:f<filter>` suffix is used with a filter number 1..15, data will be processed by the filter (see below).

 It is possible to extract data from a few databases by joining a few extended names with `+` sign between them:
 `<name1>[:<column_or_filter>]+<name2>[:<column_or_filter>]...`.
 In this
 case data from secondary databases will be extracted with `get` command and appended to each output line.
 Different data types can be mixed in this way.

 #### Commands for deleting data: